Neil Gorsuch faces Senate Judiciary Committee

 Democrats will also use the hearing to go after Trump's early actions such as his travel ban for people from seven -- then revised to six -- majority-Muslim countries, which has been blocked by federal courts from coast to coast.

+The question, Feinstein said of Gorsuch, is "whether he will protect the legal and constitutional rights of all Americans."

+"President Trump repeatedly promised to appoint someone in the mold of Justice Scalia," she said, "and that the nomination of Judge Gorsuch illustrates that he is a man of his word.
+For those of us on this side, our job is not to theoretically evaluate this or that legal doctrine, or to review Judge Gorsuch's record in a vacuum.
+Our job is to determine whether Judge Gorsuch is a reasonable mainstream conservative or is he not."

-Nevertheless, Gorsuch's nomination has flown under the radar in Washington as the focus has been on the litany of Trump actions such as the travel ban, budget proposal that would cut billions of dollars from agencies, executive orders and claims about Obama wiretapping Trump Tower.
+Gorsuch's nomination has flown under the radar in Washington as the focus has been on the litany of Trump actions such as the travel ban, budget proposal that would cut billions of dollars from agencies, executive orders and claims about Obama wiretapping Trump Tower.
 At the same time, Republicans are pushing through legislation to repeal and replace Obamacare.

+A about dozen people in the audience are wearing red "stop Gorsuch" shirts.

 Each senator on the Judiciary Committee will speak Monday, followed by two Colorado senators introducing Gorsuch as well as Neal Katyal -- a former Obama acting solicitor general.
 Gorsuch himself is expected to give his opening statement in mid-afternoon.
 He will face questions from senators Tuesday.